KesMath/DGMD-S-17-Autonomous-Indoor-Rover-Final-Project/README.md

-## Project Title
-:robot:Developing an Autonomous Reconnaissance Robot Used to Navigate Indoor Spaces Using LiDAR based SLAM and Subsequently Stream and Persist Live Video Stream To the Cloud:robot:
+## :robot:Developing an Autonomous Reconnaissance Robot Used to Navigate Indoor Spaces Using LiDAR based SLAM and Subsequently Stream and Persist Live Video Stream To the Cloud:robot:

 ## Group Members
 Kesler Mathieu, Hung Tran, Ameera Zamani Iftekhar, Maggie Lau